 Depending on your intentions you may wish to eat outside and there is an abundance of eateries on the nearby ‘Rue Rivoli’ and a picturesque garden just beside the museum: Le Jardin de Tuilleries.

-Paris Itinerary For 7 Days: Day 3 – Pere Lachaise & Parc Buttes-Chaumont
+Days in Paris: 3 – Pere Lachaise & Parc Buttes-Chaumont

 Seeing but also feeling!
 If you like places which are atmospheric then the cemetery ‘Pere Lachaise’ will not disappoint you.
 Whatever your tastes there is likely to be the tombstone of someone you have heard of and has had a possible positive influence on you.